Timo Glock: Broadcasting career

 Glock joined the German television broadcaster RTL as a pundit on its coverage of Formula One from 2018 to 2020.
 Since 2021, he has worked as an analyst for the pay-TV broadcaster Sky Sport after the broadcaster obtained exclusive broadcasting rights for Formula One in Germany.

 Personal life

 Glock lives in Switzerland with his wife, German model Isabell Reis.
 She travels the world with him during the season.
-Glock and Reis are neighbours and close friends with former McLaren, Renault and Caterham F1 driver Heikki Kovalainen and his British wife Catherine Hyde.
+Glock and Reis are neighbours and close friends with former Lotus, McLaren, Renault and Caterham F1 driver Heikki Kovalainen and his British wife Catherine Hyde.